-A silent auction will be held at the 2019 Olde South Ball.
-A portion of the proceeds benefit Calvary Home for Children in Anderson, SC.
+A silent auction was held at the 2019 Olde South Ball.
+A portion of the proceeds benefited Calvary Home for Children in Anderson, SC.

 We thank our donors for donating these special items for the 2019 auction!